Chart Color Schemes

 Leonay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Leonay's population is estimated at around 2,747 as of Nov 2025.
-This reflects an increase of 165 people (6.4%) since the 2021 Census, which reported a population of 2,582 people.
-The change is inferred from the resident population of 2,649 estimated by AreaSearch following examination of the latest Economic and Regional Population (ERP) data release by the ABS in June 2024, along with an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,112 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Leonay's growth of 6.4% since the 2021 census exceeded the SA4 region's growth rate of 5.5%, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Leonay's population is estimated at around 2,697.
+This reflects an increase of 115 people since the 2021 Census, which reported a population of 2,582 people.
+The change is inferred from AreaSearch's estimate of 2,635 residents following examination of ABS' latest ERP data release (June 2024) and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,091 persons per square kilometer.
+Leonay's growth rate of 4.5% since census positions it within 1.8 percentage points of the SA4 region (6.3%).
+Population growth was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth is anticipated for Australian statistical areas, with Leonay expected to grow by 18 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 5.7% in total over the 17 years.
+Anticipating future population dynamics, the area is expected to grow by 18 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 4.0% in total over the 17 years.

 Frequently Asked Questions - Population